From Sunrise TO Sunset, Your Time At ECO Moves At The Pace You Choose

 On the northern tip of Barbados you’ll find the Animal Flower Cave, named for the sea anemones that live in its pools.
 Discovered in 1780 via the cave’s seaward entrance, visitors can now descend through a rooftop blowhole and take a swim!
 The cave’s walls are filled with oxidized copper and iron and the coral floor is estimated to be between 400,000 and 500,000 years old.
 The Atlantic Ocean crashes against the cliff face, and the views are incredible – it’s also a great spot to whale watch in season.

 Forget the plastic tchotchkes – create an authentic craft during a workshop with one of our favorite local artisans.
 Let us help you connect with a local artisan for a unique experience!

-In addition to the island’s regular bus service, ECO provides shuttle service to other beaches on the island two days a week during the season; we’ll take you over mid-morning and have you back on the east by sunset!
+In addition to the island’s regular bus service, ECO provides complimentary shuttle service to our beautiful West Coast beaches on the island on Tuesdays and Thursdays from 11am-~6pm!